-And for the fourth year in a row, I’m joining the iHomeschool Network’s Not Back to School Blog Hop for “curriculum week,” once again sharing our family’s radical unschooling take, this time showing what unschooling 10th grade-style might look like, mostly courtesy of Sarah, who has a seriously fun plan about homeschooling through high school and what she wants out of the next few years.
+And for the fourth year in a row, I’m joining the iHomeschool Network’s Not Back to School Blog Hop for “curriculum week,” once again sharing our family’s radical unschooling take, this time showing what unschooling 10th grade-style might look like, mostly courtesy of Ashar, who has a seriously fun plan about homeschooling through high school and what she wants out of the next few years.

 Most days, we have no idea what we’re going to learn about until it happens.
 We make plans – of sorts – but the best opportunities always seem to be those that just arise naturally.